yminsky/ocaml-user-experience/objectives.md

 shouldn't be a need to completely shift tools or approaches as a project grows and evolves.

+Similarly, it should be as easy for new users to get started with building a large OCaml project as it is for a simple one

 ## The tools are opinionated and have good defaults

 Part of the way that we make the newbie experience simple is by making